gtushar2910/Wordpress_Spot_Instance/README.md

 ## Post-Install

-It will take about 5 to 10 minutes to complete the installation of Moodle Server.
-Once the Moodle Server is installaed, you can access it via the URL that you have provided in the variables.tfvars file (i.e. moodle.example.com in this case).
+It will take about 5 to 10 minutes to complete the installation of Wordpress.
+Once the Wordpress is installaed, you can access it via the URL that you have provided in the variables.tfvars file (i.e. myblog.example.com).

 ## Remove